Work with your data.

 - 10.Check Activate error logging if you want to save possible errors that occur when your script is run (more in a later section).

-to add the code to your script necessary to access this column.
-Let's say we have a dataset called ExampleDataset with a column called Timestamp.
+For example, let's say we have a dataset called ExampleDataset with a column called Timestamp.
 Clicking

 will add the code